 Some evidence also suggests greater crime rates among individuals who use crack cocaine.
 However, confirmations are not yet available.

-However, the primary factors that determine the degree of addiction and health impacts are amount they use, frequency, and duration.
+However, the primary factors that determine the degree of addiction and health impacts are the amount they use, frequency, what is cocaine cut with and duration.
 Surprisingly, the form of cocaine itself isn’t as important.

 Freebase Cocaine Effects

 Initially, the short-term effects of freebase cocaine are pleasurable in nature.
 This is the underlying reason behind its abuse and subsequent addiction.
 When one smokes cocaine, you almost instantly become euphoric.
 This can lead to cocaine addiction over a long period of time.
 Studies suggest the users taking freebase cocaine have more intense cravings.
 This is when you compare it to those taking it by other routes.
 In addition, an individual’s personality traits also influence the intensity of cocaine cravings.
 Besides, there are many long-term effects of cocaine use in general which are essential to know them.